astampoulis/website-source/content/blog/taksim-modes-makam.md

 ```

 An accurate model of the bidirectional system should fail instead,
-as the type `T` is unknown and can thus not be used with the
+as the type `T` is unknown and can thus should not be used with the
 type-checking judgment.

 So instead, let's try to transcribe the system more accurately.